UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 International Standard Book Numbers are present as identifier values in the Children's Defense Fund collection.
-UTK currently has a specific Solr field for publication identifiers (ISBNs and ISSNs) so that these identifiers can be displayed and searched for separately: utk_mods_publication_identifier_ms.
+UT currently has a specific Solr field for publication identifiers (ISBNs and ISSNs) so that these identifiers can be displayed and searched for separately: utk_mods_publication_identifier_ms.